 - All categories are selected by default.
 To narrow your search, untick the boxes next to the categories that you’d like to remove from your list of keyword ideas.

 - Location settings: Enter a geographical location, including countries, territories, regions and cities in the box.
 Click 'Nearby' to get ideas for locations that are near the location that you entered.
 If you want to target globally, remove any locations you're previously entered.
 This will automatically set your targeting to 'All locations'.

 - Language settings: Enter a language in the box or scroll through the list of languages that you can get ideas for.

 - Network settings: Select 'Google' to get ideas for Google Search or select 'Google and search partners' to get ideas for Google Search, other Google search sites like Maps and Google search partner sites (sites that partner with Google to show ads).

-Paying attention to the calendar can be helpful if you’re running a seasonal campaign or looking for keywords that are trending on Google Search.
-That’s where the date range feature comes in.
-It lets you adjust the date range in order to see search volume trends over specific time periods, and get suggestions for keywords that are more relevant during certain times of the year.
+If you’re running a seasonal campaign or looking for keywords that are trending on Google Search, it can be helpful to pay attention to the calendar.
+The date range feature lets you adjust the date range in order to view search volume trends over specific time periods and get suggestions for keywords that are more relevant during certain times of the year.

 Break down your keyword ideas to see their impact on specific segments.
-Here are all the ways that you can break down your results:
+Use the 'Keyword ideas' page menu to break down your results in the following ways:

-- Breakdown by device: Break down your average monthly searches by computers, mobile devices with full browsers and tablets with full browsers.
+- Breakdown by platforms: Break down your average monthly searches by computers, mobile devices with full browsers and tablets with full browsers.

-- Breakdown by location: See how many clicks your keywords get in each of your targeted locations.
+- Breakdown by locations: Understand how many clicks your keywords get in each of your targeted locations.